The new Dún Laoghaire Baths was designed in-house by dlr’s Architects’ Department.

 The existing Baths Pavilion together with a smaller outbuilding will be retained, weathered and secured while the remaining dilapidated outbuildings to the rear and side of the Pavilion will be removed.
 It is proposed to fit out the Pavilion to accommodate studio space for artists and to provide gallery and café facilities.
 The studios will be managed by the Arts Department.
 The original Baths entrance along Windsor Terrace will be restored to provide access.
 An outdoor ‘café terrace’ linked to the new café will provide an attractive sitting area for viewing eating and relaxing.
 It is also proposed to create new public toilets facilities at street level which will also be accessible for wheelchair users.
 Footpaths along Windsor Terrace will be upgraded, and new street trees planted.

-These uses and improvements will create new life and provide enhanced public facilities which will complement and link the area to the adjoining Peoples Park, the completed Metals Project Phases 1 and 2 and the DLR Lexicon Environs project that is currently under construction.
+These uses and improvements will create new life and provide enhanced public facilities which will complement and link the area to the adjoining Peoples Park, the completed Metals Project Phases 1 and 2 and the recently completed DLR Lexicon Environs project.

 The project is funded directly by Dún Laoghaire County Council.
 Additional grant funding of €1.1m has been made available from the European Regional Development Fund under the Designated Urban Centre Grant Scheme (DUCGS).